helboi559/mongo-express/README.md

 ### CRUD OPERATIONS - Delete a post

 - Implement the delete single blog functionality.
 Hint: you will have to create a new route in the blogs.js file to handle the delete.
 The route should use a ROUTE PARAM to specify which blog to delete.
 I.E. /blogs/deleteblog/:blogId.

+* Stretch Goal 1: Add field level validation to the new blog post submit functionality.
+I.E. for the /submit route, check to see that the user has correctly inputted all required fields and that they are the correct type.
+If the validation fails, do not let the user save the post.
+* Stretch Goal 2: If there is a validation level error (such as a user not including an author name on a new post), send that specific error to the client/browser and display it so the user can see it.
+The user should be able to adjust their input values as necessary and resubmit.
+* Stretch Goal 3: Add the frontend and backend functionality necessary to display all blogs submitted by a particular author by adding a dropdown menu with the author list.
+Approach:
+  - Create a new GET route /authors that returns a list of authors to the browser.
+You may need to make a new button in the browser that will fetch this list from the server onClick.
+  - Display the fetched list of authors as a dropdown field.
+  - When the user selects a particular author from the dropdown, the browser should make a request to the /blogs/all route with the author as a filter param.
+The response should be a list of blog posts for that particular author.
+Display that list of fetched blogs to the user on the page.